vleliseev/ftp-brute-force/README.md

 ### Warning

-* Script does not work with websites that have javascript authentication (instead of html form)
+* Script works only with html based authentication
 * It can't recognize captcha
-* Do not use many threads for attack: your machine may fail with handling several webdrivers at the same time.
+* Do not use many threads for attack: your machine may fail with handling several webdrivers at the same time